 One user asked,”Will Adsense rankings be compromised since they have been pushing anchor/overlay ads, vignette ads, full-screen, Page level ads?

 In general, this announcement has been accepted by most people and Google has given enough time for changes to be made so that your web page does not drop down the ranks.
+If this update hurt your rankings call us, and we restore your seo results and improve your seo in Toronto.

 I wish there was a testing tool that confirms if your interstitial is at risk of this penalty.